doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

 ## Documentation

-This section provides additional information on various aspects of this sample.
+This section provides additional information on various aspects of this configuration.

 ### Bootstrap script

-This sample uses the script [bootstrap.sh](./bootstrap.sh) to create a *terraform.tfvars* file for generating and applying Terraform plans.
-For simplified deployment, several runtime defaults are initialized using output variables stored in the *terraform.tfstate* file associated with the [terraform-azurerm-vnet-shared](../terraform-azurerm-vnet-shared) sample, including:
+This configuration uses the script [bootstrap.sh](./bootstrap.sh) to create a *terraform.tfvars* file for generating and applying Terraform plans.
+For simplified deployment, several runtime defaults are initialized using output variables stored in the *terraform.tfstate* file associated with the [terraform-azurerm-vnet-shared](../terraform-azurerm-vnet-shared) configuration, including:

 Output variable | Sample value
 --- | ---